akhilmaddineni/Twitchmusic-Spotify-Playlist-Creator/README.md

 spotify_secret = ''
 ```

-After editing the config.py with the required parameters , run main.py to create spotify playlist from the streamers song list .
+After editing the config.py with the required parameters , run `python main.py` to create spotify playlist from the streamers song list .